ecmwf/earthkit-data/docs/explanations/xarray/overview.rst

 Dimensions
 ++++++++++

 The pivotal question when generating the Xarray dataset is how to form the dimensions.
-The :py:meth:`~data.readers.grib.index.GribFieldList.to_xarray` method has a number of options to control the dimensions.
+The :py:meth:`~earthkit.data.readers.grib.index.GribFieldList.to_xarray` method has a number of options to control the dimensions.
 Please see more details in the :ref:`dimensions <xr_dim>` section.

 Profiles
 +++++++++

-:py:meth:`~data.readers.grib.index.GribFieldList.to_xarray` has a large number of keyword arguments to control how the Xarray dataset is generated.
+:py:meth:`~earthkit.data.readers.grib.index.GribFieldList.to_xarray` has a large number of keyword arguments to control how the Xarray dataset is generated.
 To simplify the usage we can define :ref:`profiles <xr_profile>` providing custom defaults for most of the keyword arguments.
 For more details see :ref:`xr_profile`.

 Examples
 +++++++++

-The following notebooks give details about how :py:meth:`~data.readers.grib.index.GribFieldList.to_xarray` can be used:
+The following notebooks give details about how :py:meth:`~earthkit.data.readers.grib.index.GribFieldList.to_xarray` can be used:

 - :ref:`Xarray engine examples <examples_xr_engine>`